lorin/booknotes/Righteous-Mind.md

 Haidt, Jonathan.
 The Righteous Mind: Why Good People Are Divided by Politics and Religion (pp. 129-130).
 Knopf Doubleday Publishing Group.
 Kindle Edition.
     6. Taste buds of the righteous mind
+        * The birth of moral science
+        * Attack of the systemizers
+        * Benthan and the utilitarian grill
+        * Kant and the deontological diner
+        * Getting back on track
+        * Broadening the palate
+        * Moral foundations theory
+            - Modules are like little switches in the brains of all mammals
+            - They are switched on by patterns that were important for survival in a particular ecological niche
+            - Example: reacting with fear when seeing a snake (snake detector)
+            - original triggers (real snakes) vs current triggers (real snokes, toy snakes, curved sticks, thick ropes, etc.)
+        * In sum
+            - Morality is like taste in many ways—an analogy made long ago by Hume and Mencius.
+            - Deontology and utilitarianism are “one-receptor” moralities that are likely to appeal most strongly to people who are high on systemizing and low on empathizing.
+            - Hume’s pluralist, sentimentalist, and naturalist approach to ethics is more promising than utilitarianism or deontology for modern moral psychology.
+As a first step in resuming Hume’s project, we should try to identify the taste receptors of the righteous mind.
+            - Modularity can help us think about innate receptors, and how they produce a variety of initial perceptions that get developed in culturally variable ways.
+            - Five good candidates for being taste receptors of the righteous mind are care, fairness, loyalty, authority, and sanctity.
     7. The moral foundations of politics

     8. The conservative advantage
 * Part III: Morality Binds and Blinds
     9. Why are we so groupish?